 What more do you want from these cabins for 6 hours of travel?
 (Two to go up, two to glide, 2 to go down with a splashdown into the Ocean).

-What about the absence of gravity?
+And the absence of gravity?

 I told you.
 At these prices you can't expect more.
 "We wanted to find a format that really changes the way people think about space flight," said Poynter.
 Which means ciccia, nada, nichts, nothing, ничего, 没有, rien, な し, nothing (I wanted to pay homage to the 9 versions this blog is translated into).